WernerFP/vivaldi-clear-engagement.sh/README.md

 # vivaldi-clear-engagement.sh
-Bash script to clear engagement data in Vivaldi profiles

 ## Background
 The Chromium function "*[Site Engagement](https://www.chromium.org/developers/design-documents/site-engagement)*" stores continuously updated usage data.
 The collected data result in an expressive and detailed user profile.
 The function cannot be disabled.